 Reducing thermal bridges

-A comprehensive range of high-performance masonry construction details are available to download with pre-calculated PSI- values (ψ-values) for use with SAP to meet thermal bridging performance criteria using different block types and insulation options.
-These details provide an effective means of showing the reduction of a dwelling’s overall heat loss from thermal bridging, and offer a far less punitive alternative to the default ψ-value included in Part L1a 2013.
+A comprehensive range of high-performance masonry construction details are available to download with pre-calculated PSI-values for use with SAP to meet thermal bridging performance criteria using different block types and insulation options.
+These details provide an effective means of minimising a dwelling’s overall heat loss from thermal bridging.

-The Modern Masonry website provides further explanation and all necessary links.
+The MPA Masonry website provides further explanation and all necessary links.

-A range of innovative new products are also available from specialist suppliers to reduce thermal bridging using concrete and masonry construction.
-These include cavity wall ties and insulated precast sandwich panel connectors with very low levels of thermal conductivity, plus high performance lintels and insulation for cavity walls, as well as thermally insulated balcony connectors.
+A range of products are available from specialist suppliers to reduce thermal bridging using concrete and masonry construction.
+These include low conductivity ties for cavity walls, and insulated precast sandwich panels, plus high performance lintels and insulation for cavity walls, as well as thermally insulated balcony connectors.

 Concrete and masonry construction offers high levels of airtightness and can provide the basis for a resilient, long lasting air barrier.
 Cast insitu and large format precast panels are inherently simple to detail providing a robust structure with few joints, helping minimise air leakage.
 For masonry construction, the plasterboard lining is typically used to provide the air barrier, with highest levels of performance achieved when a parge coat is first applied to the blockwork.
 Alternatively, the plasterboard can be replaced by a wet plaster finish, which provides a durable air barrier that can be easily repaired if damaged.
 More details on airtightness.